eljojo/faircamp-fork/README.md

 ## Build

+Faircamp compiles on recent stable rust, there are two external dependencies you need to install (if not already present on your system):

+- For compilation to succeed you need `libvips` on your system.
+On debian based systems (Debian, Ubuntu, etc.) you can run `sudo apt install libvips-dev` to install it.
-Faircamp compiles on recent stable rust, its only *runtime* requirement is that you have *FFmpeg* installed, such that `ffmpeg -version` called in a terminal at any location confirms ffmpeg being available.
+- As a purely *runtime* dependency, *FFmpeg* needs to be installed, such that `ffmpeg -version` called in a terminal at any location confirms ffmpeg being available.
 On Linux you can use your distro's package manager to install `ffmpeg`, it's readily available on all major distros.

 Faircamp has so far only been tested on Linux - architecturally there should be no blockers for running faircamp on other platforms though (e.g. BSD, maOS, Windows).